RunestoneInteractive/pythonds/_sources/Trees/AVLTreePerformance.rst

    N_h = \frac{\Phi^{h+2}}{\sqrt{5}} - 1

-If we rearrange the terms, and take the base 2 log of both sides and then solve for :math:`h` we get the following derivation:
+If we rearrange the terms, take the base 2 log of both sides, and then solve for :math:`h`, we get the following derivation:

 .. math::